 YouTube isn’t just for cat videos anymore.
-There’s a growing number of videos of people whispering, role-playing a haircut or turning the pages of a magazine very slowly.
+There’s a growing number of videos of people whispering, role-playing a haircut, playing with slime or turning the pages of a magazine very slowly.

 Video of the Day